Belarus: Lukashenko rejects calls for new elections, claims NATO deployed to border | DW | 16.08.2020

 Lukashenko, who has led the former Soviet state for 26 years, denies election fraud.
 He says foreign interference is to blame for the unrest.

-"If we kowtow to them, we will go into a tailspin," he said.
+"If we kowtow to them, we will go into a tailspin," he told his supporters.
 "We will perish as a state, as a people, as a nation."

 Sunday's pro-Lukashenko rally drew several thousand people to the Belarusian capital's Independence Square.